 Carbon Monoxide Poisoning Due to Negligence in Mercer and Middlesex County NJ

-Personal Injury Attorneys helping intoxicated clients and their families with offices in Trenton and Bensalem
+Personal Injury Attorneys helping intoxicated clients and their families with offices in Hamilton and Bensalem

 The National Safety Council (NSC) reports that 400 people die every year from carbon monoxide poisoning.
 Carbon monoxide is often referred to as the “invisible killer” because it is a colorless, odorless gas that is often not detected until it is too late.
 While carbon monoxide can be lethal, it can also cause permanent, life-altering injuries.
 If you or a loved one has suffered from carbon monoxide poisoning, you may be entitled to compensation.